Az3rate/aznet/PLANNING.md

 - All new features and tasks must be documented in TASK.md.
 - All code must be understandable to a mid-level developer, with comments for non-obvious logic.
 - Only use verified, well-supported Node.js and frontend libraries.
-- **The AI must always make all code, data, and config changes itself and never ask the user to do manual steps.**
+- The AI must always make all code, data, and config changes itself and never ask the user to do manual steps.
+- When moving to a new task, the AI must:
+  - Select the highest priority task from TASK.md
+  - Update TASK.md to reflect the new work
+  - Make all necessary code changes
+  - Provide clear testing instructions
+  - Never ask the user to make manual changes

 ### File Structure (Recommended)
-- `app.js` – Main server and data
+- `app.js`
-- `public/` – Static assets (css, js, images)
-- `views/` – EJS templates
-- `PLANNING.md` – Project plan (this file)
-- `TASK.md` – Task tracking
-- `.cursor/rules/my-rule.mdc` – Project rules

-### Future Considerations
-- Implement a virtual file system for advanced terminal emulation.
-- Add automated tests and CI/CD pipeline.
-- Expand documentation for contributors and users.